 Regional Specialties

-• Schupfnudeln: Potato dumplings often served with sauerkraut, or try the sweet version with cinnamon sugar and applesauce.
+• Schupfnudeln: Finger-shaped potato dumplings fried with sauerkraut, or the sweet version with cinnamon sugar and applesauce.

 Gifts header.